thrasher-corp/gocryptotrader/engine/exchange_manager.md

 This exchange_manager package is part of the GoCryptoTrader codebase.

+The ExchangeManager component is the module that holds the functionality of the Exchange.
+It is used to provide the log of the exchanges, and to make sure when an Exchange is not functional, or being retrieved, it shall not be accessed again

 ## This is still in active development

 You can track ideas, planned features and what's in progress on this Trello board: [https://trello.com/b/ZAhMhpOy/gocryptotrader](https://trello.com/b/ZAhMhpOy/gocryptotrader).